nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 #### `transfer`

-Transfers amounts specified in the batch between two given addresses.
+Transfers amounts specified in the batch between given addresses.
 Transfers should happen atomically: if at least one specified transfer cannot be completed, the whole transaction MUST fail.